ddrohan/dynamic-web-dev-labs/lab05/step_2.md

 # Step 2 - Setup

-First thing you should do is download the starter code (or the solution to the previous lab) **[here](../zips/donationweb-3.0.zip)** and then extract it to your single parent folder for all your web app projects you created for Lab 1.
+First thing you should do is download the starter code (or the solution to the previous lab) **[here](../zips/donationweb-3.0.zip)** and then extract it to your single parent folder for all your web app projects you created for the previous labs.

-It's not vital, but you should probably rename the extracted folder, and remove the 'solution' postfix.
+It's not vital, but you should probably rename the extracted folder for your final version of DonationWeb.

 So, once you've extracted the archive (and dragged it into Sublime Text) you should have something like this.